 - A continuous trial using an external pump.
 This trial increases the dosage of medication every few hours until pain relief is achieved.

 The trial enables us to gather pertinent information about the drug type, dosage, and catheter location that would be best for the individual patient.

-- Trial screening achieved good results
+- Had a trial screening and achieved good results

 How To Prepare For Implantation